8th & Corinth station

-8th & Corinth station is a DART light rail station in Dallas, Texas.
+8th & Corinth station is a DART rail station in Dallas, Texas.
 It is located at the corner of 8th and Corinth Streets in the Oak Cliff neighborhood.
 It opened on June 14, 1996, and is a station on the and Lines, serving Yvonne A. Ewell Townview Center, the West Dallas Industrial Center and surrounding residential and commercial areas.

 It is the southernmost station on the DART system serving both the Red and Blue lines, from this point the lines diverge with the Blue line heading south and the Red Line heading southwest.
 The station provides free parking for passengers, as well as passenger shelters.